Intrinsically Wrong vs Gravely Wrong

 Moral theory can tell us how to distinguish between acts which are intrinsically wrong and those which are only accidentally wrong.
 Determination of moral gravity is, I think, determined by the consequences of the act.
 But what kind of consequences and how to weigh them is too complex to consider here.

-Avoid the fallacious inference from “it is not gravely wrong” to “It is not wrong.”
+We should, though, avoid the fallacious inference from “it is not gravely wrong” to “It is not wrong.”